Swim For Alligator Lighthouse - Frequently Asked Questions

 Q1.
 Should I spend the time reading all the questions?

-We have found that if you read the FAQs then most of your answers will be answered, and this will save you and Alligator Lighthouse Staff time answering questions that have already been answered numerous times.
+We have found that if you read the FAQs then most of your questions will be answered, and this will save you and Alligator Lighthouse Staff time answering questions that have already been answered numerous times.

 Q2.
 What are the directions to the race site?